DistributedWeb/dappdb/ARCHITECTURE.md

 Since this is the first entry, `seq` is 0.
 Since this is the only known feed, `feed` is also 0. `feeds` is an array of entries of the form `{ key: Buffer,
-seq: Number }` that let you map the numeric value `feed` to a hypercore key and its sequence number head. `feeds` isn't always set: it only gets included when it changes compared to `node.seq - 1`, in the interest of storing less data per node.
+seq: Number }` that let you map the numeric value `feed` to a ddatabase key and its sequence number head. `feeds` isn't always set: it only gets included when it changes compared to `node.seq - 1`, in the interest of storing less data per node.